Great Northern Highway: Wheatbelt

-In the Wheatbelt, Great Northern Highway links small town sites with the surrounding rural farmland, occasionally passing by remnant patches of woodlands.
+In the Wheatbelt, the Great Northern Highway links small town sites with the surrounding rural farmland, occasionally passing by remnant patches of woodlands.

 From the north-eastern edge of Perth, the highway travels north for 3 km to Muchea.
 At Muchea the road curves to the west to approach a roundabout interchange with both Brand Highway and Tonkin Highway.
-Unlike other interchanges in the outskirts of Perth, Great Northern Highway is not free flowing with the interchange configured to have an overpass connecting the northern continuation of Great Northern Highway with Tonkin Highway to the south instead.
-Traffic wanting to continue on Great Northern Highway needs to turn right at the roundabout to continue northwards while southbound traffic needs to exit the main carriageway and turn left at the roundabout.
+Unlike other interchanges in the outskirts of Perth, the Great Northern Highway is not free flowing with the interchange configured to have an overpass connecting the northern continuation of the Great Northern Highway with Tonkin Highway to the south instead.
+Traffic wanting to continue on the Great Northern Highway needs to turn right at the roundabout to continue northwards while southbound traffic needs to exit the main carriageway and turn left at the roundabout.
 Brand Highway and National Route 1 continues to the west of the roundabout.
 There is also a Road train assembly area in the southeast quadrant of the interchange.

-Great Northern Highway and National Highway 95 then continues north-east for 26 km.
+The Great Northern Highway and National Highway 95 then continues north-east for 26 km.
 It passes to the west of Lake Chittering, curves east to cross the Brockman River, and then back north to Bindoon.
 5 km further north, Bindoon–Moora Road branches off to the north-west, while the highway skirts east briefly then continues north, reaching New Norcia after 46 km.
-The starting point of The Midlands Road is located at Walebing, 35 km further north; from there, Great Northern Highway heads north-east for 18 km to Bindi Bindi, north for 17 km to Miling, then east for 33 km to the northern end of Northam–Pithara Road, and shortly thereafter Pithara.
+The starting point of The Midlands Road is located at Walebing, 35 km further north; from there, the Great Northern Highway heads north-east for 18 km to Bindi Bindi, north for 17 km to Miling, then east for 33 km to the northern end of Northam–Pithara Road, and shortly thereafter Pithara.
 From here, another 16 km takes the road to Dalwallinu, and Wubin is 20 km further north.

 Mid West

 North-east of Wubin, the highway travels into the Outback.

-As Great Northern Highway heads north-east from Wubin out of the Wheatbelt, the vegetation changes to arid shrubland.
+As the Great Northern Highway heads north-east from Wubin out of the Wheatbelt, the vegetation changes to arid shrubland.
 In the Mid West region, the long stretches between settlements show few signs of human activity, other than the highway itself.
 The first such settlement is Paynes Find, 154 km out from Wubin.
 At this point the highway heads north again, reaching Mount Magnet after 143 km, and then Cue after another 80 km.
 The road travels north-east for 115 km to Meekatharra, and then has a long 412 km stretch up to the northern edge of the Mid West at the Fortescue River, near Newman Airport.
 Halfway along this stretch the highway passes a roadhouse at Kumarina.